25 Top-Rated Attractions & Scenic Drives in Provence

 1. Aix-en-Provence: Quintessential Provence

-Aix-en-Provence has the elegance of Paris combined with the warmth of Southern France.
-This traditional Provençal town is distinguished by its shady tree-lined streets, historic squares, and ornate fountains.
-A legacy of the ancient Roman heritage, one thousand flowing monuments are found throughout the city.
+Aix-en-Provence has the elegance of Paris combined with the warmth of southern France.
+This traditional Provençal town is distinguished by its shady tree-lined streets, historic squares, and an abundance of ornate fountains (one thousand are scattered throughout the city).

-Lovers of Post-Impressionist art should tour the Atelier de Cézanne (studio), on the Colline des Lauves, where Cézanne painted his "still life" pieces.
+If you love Post-Impressionist art, visit the Atelier de Cézanne (art studio) on the Colline des Lauves, where Cézanne painted his "still life" pieces.
 Near the studio is a spot on the Chemin de la Marguerite overlooking Mont Sainte-Victoire, the landscape Cézanne cherished and that inspired him to create many paintings.

 Many travelers visit Aix-en-Provence to experience the traditional outdoor Provençal markets.
 A popular flower market takes place at the Place de la Mairie, while farmers markets are held at the Place des Prêcheurs, the Place Verdun, and the Place Richelme.
 Aix-en-Provence is renowned for artisanal culinary products, especially Calissons d'Aix, sweet almond candies.